Riizade/thamus/README.md

 # License

-- [Tortoise](https://github.com/neonbjb/tortoise-tts/tree/main) has its full source included in this repository (`src/tortoise/`) and redistributed under the original Apache License 2.0 with no modifications
+- [Tortoise](https://github.com/neonbjb/tortoise-tts/tree/main) has its full source included in this repository (`./tortoise/`) and redistributed under the original Apache License 2.0 with no modifications
     - Tortoise was cloned at commit hash `4003544b6ff4b68c09856e04d3eff9da26d023c2` on 2023-08-28
+- The provided sample books are in the public domain and were acquired from [Project Gutenberg](https://www.gutenberg.org/)
 - The rest of the repository is covered under the provided MIT License

 # Development